dylanbarrett-analytics/olist-customer-satisfaction-analysis/README.md

 ## Project Summary

 This project explored key drivers of customer satisfaction on the Olist platform using SQL-based analysis.
-By joining and transforming multiple datasets, we identified how delivery timing, product categories, seller performance, and geographic patterns affect review scores.
+By joining and transforming multiple datasets, we identified how delivery timing, geographic patterns, product categories, and seller performance affect review scores.

 The analysis provides actionable insights for improving seller support, logistics performance, and overall marketplace experience.
-This project also demonstrates end-to-end data preparation, business-oriented querying, and readiness for visualization through tools like Tableau.
+This project also demonstrates end-to-end data preparation, business-oriented querying, and readiness for visualization through tools like Tableau (Tableau Public in this case).

 ## Next Steps

--Expand the dashboard to include more advanced segmentation (e.g., repeat customers, order value) -Apply predictive modeling to forecast satisfaction based on order conditions -Consider benchmarking Olist’s performance against industry standards or other marketplaces
+-Expand the dashboard to include more advanced segmentation (e.g., repeat customers, order value, etc.)
+-Apply predictive modeling to forecast satisfaction based on order conditions -Consider benchmarking Olist’s performance against industry standards or other marketplaces